bharathcs/hledger-docker-arm64v8/README.md

 > [!NOTE]
 > This repository will not be maintained.
-Refer instead to [bharathcs/hledger-docker](github.com/bharathcs/hledger-docker), published on as [bharathcs2401/hledger](hub.docker.com/bharathcs2401/hledger), which has multi-platform support for its images and more customisability available.
+Refer instead to [bharathcs/hledger-docker](github.com/bharathcs/hledger-docker), published on as [bharathcs2401/hledger](hub.docker.com/bharathcs2401/hledger), which has multi-platform support (including arm64 and amd64) for its images and more customisability available.

 For a drop in replacement: